 CHADD Mentoring Course

-Please note that the next CHADD Mentoring Course will take place in 2020.
+Please note that the next CHADD Mentoring Course will be announced here.

 Jointly sponsored by the Consortium of Harvard Affiliated Offices for Faculty Development and Diversity and the Harvard Catalyst

 The Consortium of Harvard Affiliated Offices for Faculty Development and Diversity (CHADD) was established to create an inclusive and supportive scholarly community to support the success of faculty of Harvard Medical School.
 CHADD meets five times per year, rotating the location among member institutions , to share best practices and collaborate on joint programs.

 The CHADD Mentoring Course is a collaborative initiative, co-sponsored by Harvard Catalyst, designed to enhance the climate for mentoring across Harvard Medical School and its affiliated hospitals through mentor training.
 The mentoring course is a half-day program designed for faculty of Harvard Medical School and Harvard School of Dental Medicine to receive formal training in mentorship and best practices.